AdiY10/CloudCostOptimizer/README.md

 * Throughput (MiB/s)- max throughput per volume.

 ## Results
-The optimizer provides an API (.json file- *FleetResults.json*) which present the best configurations (limited to 10) for the current workload.
-****The API consists of a list of items, where each item represents a result of the Optimizer, with the first item being the best result, and so on.****
+The output of the Optimizer is a json file containing  a list of configurations.
+Each configuration represents an assignment of all application components to AWS instances.

 ### Example of the API- Best Result Only:
 ```
 [